-Pu Purpose: To discharge emissions to air during flaring from well workovers and in emergency situations associated with production activities at the Ahuroa-B wellsite, together with miscellaneous emissions Co Condition requirement Means of monitoring during period under review 1.
-Consent holder to notify of flaring events longer than 5 minutes in duration Notifications received as required Yes 2.
+Purpose: To discharge emissions to air during flaring from well workovers and in emergency situations associated with production activities at the Ahuroa-B wellsite, together with miscellaneous emissions Condition requirement Means of monitoring during period under review Compliance achieved?
+1. Consent holder to notify of flaring events longer than 5 minutes in duration Notifications received as required Yes 2.
 Consent holder to notify nearby residents of flaring events longer than 5 minutes in duration No complaints received from neighbours Yes 3.
 No alteration of plant equipment or processes leading to changes in the quality of emissions Company records and inspections Yes 4.
 Consent holder to monitor wind conditions prior to flaring Company records Yes 5.
 Liquids and solids to be separated prior to flaring Company records and inspections Yes 6.
-Consent holder to notify if unable to comply with SC5, and to immediately work to re-establish separation process No instances of non compliance with SC5 N/A
+Consent holder to notify if unable to comply with special condition 5 and to immediately work to re-establish separation process No instances of non compliance with special condition 5 N/A

-Co ndition requirement Means of monitoring during period under review Compliance achieved?
-7. No liquids/solids to be combusted through the flare system unless during emergency No instances of non compliance with SC5 or 6 N/A 8.
+Co Condition requirement Means of monitoring during period under review 7.
+No liquids/solids to be combusted through the flare system unless during emergency N/A 8.
 Consent holder to adopt BPO to minimise effects from emissions Company records, inspections Yes 9.
-Only treated substances from well stream to me combusted in flare pit Company records, inspections Yes 10.
+Only treated substances from well stream to be combusted in flare pit Company records, inspections Yes 10.
 No objectionable odours or smoke beyond site boundary Inspections, no complaints received Yes 11.
 All hydrocarbon storage vessels shall be fitted with vapour recovery systems Only produced hydrocarbon storage vessels on site so does not apply N/A 12.
 Opacity of emissions to not exceed level 1 on Ringlemann scale for more than 4 minutes Not assessed N/A 13.
-The consent holder shall control carbon monoxide emissions to not exceed 10 mg/m 3 under ambient conditions Not assessed N/A 14.
-Consent holder to control nitrogen oxide emissions to not exceed 100 ug/m3 under ambient conditions Not assessed N/A 15.
+The consent holder shall control carbon monoxide emissions to not exceed 10 mg/m under ambient conditions Not assessed N/A 14.
+Consent holder to control nitrogen oxide emissions to not exceed 100 ug/m under ambient conditions Not assessed N/A 15.
 Consent holder to ensure other contaminants from flaring do not exceed workplace exposure standards (DOL, 2002) Not assessed N/A 16.
 Consent holder to make an analysis of the gas/condensate stream available on request Not requested during monitoring period N/A 17.
 Visible smoke instances to be recorded and supplied to Council upon request Not requested N/A 18.
 Consent holder to record flaring events in a log and supply records to Council in an annual report Inspections, records received Yes 19.
-The consent holder to supply an annual report during May Report received on 6 December 2015 No, 6 months late 20.
-Optional review provision re environmental effects Optional review scheduled in June 2016, recommendation attached in section 3.11 N/A Overall assessment of consent compliar ce and environmental performance in respect of this consent High Ove erall assessment of administrative perform Improvement required
+The consent holder to supply an annual report during May Report received May 2016 Yes 20.
+Optional review provision re environmental effects Next option for review in June 2022 N/A Overall assessment of consent complian ce and environmental performance in respect of this consent High mance in respect of this consent High